Adapt in the face of challenge.

 At Branson, we believe that in-person learning is best for our students.
 In the face of the ongoing Covid-19 pandemic, we are committed to protecting our students and our community to ensure we can all continue to be on campus together.

-During the 2021-22 school year, the pandemic has continued to shape our world and our school community in unexpected ways.
+As we near the 2022-23 school year, the pandemic continues to shape our world and our school community in unexpected ways.
 However, our commitment to keeping our community together and healthy has never wavered.

 Learn more about Branson's Covid-19 response and our current health and safety protocols here.